python/cpython/Doc/library/ssl.rst

    protection, if both sides can speak it.

+.. _ssl-certificates:

 Certificates
 ------------

 Certificates in general are part of a public-key / private-key system.
-In this system, each `principal`, (which may be a machine, or a person, or an organization) is assigned a unique two-part encryption key.
+In this system, each *principal*, (which may be a machine, or a person, or an organization) is assigned a unique two-part encryption key.
 One part of the key is public, and is called the *public key*; the other part is kept secret, and is called the *private key*.
 The two parts are related, in that if you encrypt a message with one of the parts, you can